 If you feel that there is any particular problem, it is very important that you make contact with us.
 In the first instance you may wish to contact the class teacher.
 Mr Molyneux (Headteacher) can also be available to meet with you.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.

-If you have any concerns regarding a pupil or member of staff, please report it to Mr Flood, our Designated Person for Child Protection or Mr Molyneux, our Deputy Designated Person for Child Protection.
+If you have any concerns regarding a pupil or member of staff, please report it to Mr Molyneux, our Designated Person for Child Protection or Mrs Velayudhan our Deputy Designated Person for Child Protection.
 Members of the public can make anonymous referrals to Social Care Direct.
 They will deal with your concerns and can offer advice and support on what to do.
 The telephone number is 0345 8503 503.

 Below are various links which may be useful to our families.